Jungle Survival Training Itinerary 8 Days / 7 Nights

 Day 7

-Morning exploration, then breaking down the campsite, return in the afternoon by boat to the main lodge
+• Morning exploration, then breaking down the campsite and returning in the afternoon by boat to the main lodge.

 Day 8